jasper-zanjani/notes/docs/Health.md

 A [2020 review](https://pubmed.ncbi.nlm.nih.gov/32445136/) found that there was some evidence that associated saffron with improvement in cognitive performance, especially in subjects with neurodegenerative disease.

+### Taurine

+Dosages of taurine in studies are commonly 500 - 2,000 mg /day, however higher doses appear to be well-tolerated.

 ### Tryptophan

 **Tryptophan** is a precursor of the neurotransmitters serotonin and melatonin.